Blood vessel: Disease

-Blood vessels play a huge role in virtually every medical condition.
-Cancer, for example, cannot progress unless the tumor causes angiogenesis (formation of new blood vessels) to supply the malignant cells' metabolic demand.
-Atherosclerosis represents around 85% of all deaths from cardiovascular diseases due to the buildup of plaque.
-Coronary artery disease that often follows after atherosclerosis can cause heart attacks or cardiac arrest, resulting in 370,000 worldwide deaths in 2022.
-In 2019, around 17.9 million people died from cardiovascular diseases.
+Blood vessels play a role in virtually every medical condition.
+Cancer, for example, cannot progress unless the tumor causes angiogenesis (formation of new blood vessels) to supply its metabolic demand.
+Atherosclerosis represents around 85% of all deaths from cardiovascular diseases due to plaque formation.
+Coronary artery disease that often follows after atherosclerosis can cause heart attacks or cardiac arrest, resulting in 919,032 deaths in the United States in 2023.
+In 2019, around 17.9 million people died from cardiovascular diseases worldwide.
 Of these deaths, around 85% of them were due to heart attack and stroke.